 If your property is not yet listed in the domestic valuation list, for example if it is a new build property, LPS will identify this when processing your online form.
-They will arrange for the capital value to be assessed so that they can send you a rate bill.
+They will arrange for the capital value to be assessed so that they can send you a rates bill.

 There are rate reliefs, exemptions and exclusions available to ratepayers in certain circumstances.

-If you think you're entitled to Housing Benefit and Rate Relief, but you have not yet received a rate bill because you are waiting for your property’s capital valuation to be assessed, you should apply immediately.
+If you think you're entitled to Housing Benefit and Rate Relief, but you have not yet received a rates bill because you are waiting for your property’s capital valuation to be assessed, you should apply immediately.